micro-os-plus/micro-test-plus-xpack/README.md

 ## Credits

-Many thanks to the [Boost UT](https://github.com/boost-ext/ut) project for the inspiration and major parts of the code.
+Many thanks to the [Boost UT](https://github.com/boost-ext/ut) project for the inspiration and for major parts of the code.

 ## License